aredn/documentation/arednGettingStarted/advanced_config.rst

 Once these settings are correct, click *Add* to add the new client to the list of authorized tunnel clients.
 On the right of each entry there is an envelope icon which will automatically open your computer's email program and copy the client settings into a new email which allows you to quickly and easily send credentials to the owners of the client nodes.

 To allow a client to connect to your tunnel server, select the **Enabled?** checkbox and click the **Save Changes** button.
 When a tunnel connection becomes active, the cloud icon at the right of each row will change to indicate that the tunnel is active.
+Depending on the timing of the page refresh, you may need to press the **Refresh** button to see the active icon.

 Tunnel Client
 -------------